 The legislation also established a Commonwealth Transportation Fund as a budgetary fund of the Commonwealth for transportation-related purposes, to receive essentially the same revenues that are now deposited in the Highway Fund, including gasoline tax receipts and registry fee revenues.
-Legislation approved by the Governor on July 20, 2009 provides that the Commonwealth Transportation Fund will also receive the sales tax receipts dedicated to transportation purposes (see "Commonwealth Revenues - State Taxes; Sales and Use Tax" above), with a guaranteed annual payment of \$275 million.
+Legislation approved by the Governor on July 20, 2009 provides that the Commonwealth Transportation Fund will also receive the sales tax receipts dedicated to transportation purposes (see "COMMONWEALTH REVENUES - State Taxes; Sales and Use Tax" above), with a guaranteed annual payment of \$275 million.
 The guaranteed amount of \$275 million includes \$100 million earmarked for costs including debt service on Turnpike Authority debt, \$160 million earmarked for the MBTA and \$15 million earmarked for the regional transit authorities.
 Moneys currently in the Deferred Maintenance Trust Fund are also being transferred to the Commonwealth Transportation Fund.
-Moneys in the Commonwealth Transportation Fund will be used to pay Commonwealth debt service and contract assistance obligations for transportation-related investments, with the excess in each fiscal year to be available for appropriation to the Massachusetts Transportation Trust Fund for use by MassDOT.
+Moneys in the Commonwealth Transportation-related investments, with the excess in each fiscal year to be available for appropriation to the Massachusetts Transportation Trust Fund for use by MassDOT.